martinwheatman/JusTalk/README.md

 - switch on "Developer mode"
 - Select "Load Unpacked", and load the downloads from the new directory/folder created above.

-## Not a chatbot

-The intention of a chatbot is to engage the user in a conversation.
-Using keyword search, it provides appropriate (stock) replies, aimed at provoking the user to enter further utterances.
-Just Talk uses keywords, these are to invoke actions to interact with a browser.
+These keywords help the user invoke actions to interact with a browser.
 There are informative replies to reassure the user that the appropriate action has been performed.
-In many ways is it like SHRDLU,  but interacting with the web rather than a world of blocks.

 # [so] what commands [are there]